Former England captain Ray Illingworth dies aged 89

 He captained England 31 times, winning 12 of those matches.

-Illingworth served as chairman of selectors for England between 1993 and 1996 and coached the national team in 1995-96.
+After finishing his playing career, Illingworth served as England’s chairman of selectors between 1994 and 1996 and coached the national team in 1995-96.

 England and Wales Cricket Board chief executive Tom Harrison said in a statement: “It’s always incredibly sad to lose a person who has given so much to the English game, and to the sport of cricket in general.